-To get in contact and share your experiences with other users of PyroScope, join the rtorrent-community channel rtorrent-ps on Gitter.
+To get in contact and share your experiences with other users of PyroScope, join the pyroscope-users mailing list or the inofficial ##rtorrent channel on irc.freenode.net.

 This is also the way to resolve any problems with or questions about your configuration and software installation.
 Always look into the Trouble-Shooting Guide as a first measure, which is often the fastest way to get back to a working system.
 That guide also explains how to efficiently report your problem when you cannot fix it yourself.